kschnepel/kschnepel.github.io/_pages/research.md

 * *"Better Stealing Than Dealing?
 The Effects of Felony Theft Thresholds"*, with Steve Billings, Mike Makowsky and Adam Soliman
 * *"Paid too soon: Monthly assistance payments and crime in Vancouver"*, with Hamza Abdelrahman
+* *"The Long-term Benefits of Removing Lead Exposure: Evidence from the Omaha Superfund Site Cleanup"*, with Steve Billings, Mike Mueller-Smith and Danny Tannenbaum
 * *"Drinking Water Contaminants and Infant Health"*, with Katie Grooms and Heather Royer
 * *"Early life health investment and childhood development: Evidence from special care nursery assignment in Australia's Northern Territory"*, with Steve Guthridge and Stefanie Schurer